mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

-and its clones, but might work on non-RP2xxx devices too) to monitor air quality parameters (VOC, PM1.0, PM2.5, PM4, PM10 and such), using connected I2C Sensirion SEN5x sensor (e.g. SEN54_ or `SEN54 in a box`_) and display/export that data via simple http(s) web interface, with a nice chart there.
+and its clones, but might work on non-RP2xxx devices too) to monitor air quality parameters (VOC, PM1.0, PM2.5, PM4, PM10 and such), using connected I2C Sensirion SEN5x sensor (e.g. SEN54_ or `SEN54 in a box`_) and display/export that data via basic http web interface, with a nice chart there.

 Network connection is also setup by the script from a `simple ini config`_.